ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 by the user (excluding any revocation policies) MUST enforce one of the following algorithm options to ensure that claim expiry is accounted for:

-**Option A**: use the following algorithm to determine if the RI Claim is valid for the entire duration of the requested duration:
+**Option A**: use the following algorithm to determine if the RI Claim Object is valid for the entire duration of the requested duration:

 ```
 now()+requestedTTL < min("claim.expires", "claim.asserted"+maxAuthzTTL)